abdulwajidck/abdulwajid-personal/DEPLOY-FIX.md

 - ✅ `.node-version` → `20.19.2`
 - ✅ `package.json` engines → `>=20.0.0`

-But Cloudflare Pages dashboard settings override these, so you MUST update the dashboard.
+**But Cloudflare Pages dashboard settings override these, so you MUST set Node version to 20 in the dashboard.**

+## Why This Happens

+Cloudflare Pages may:
+- Auto-detect Node 18 from framework preset
+- Cache the Node version setting
+- Default to Node 18 for Next.js projects

+**The Node version MUST be explicitly set to 20 in the Cloudflare Pages dashboard.**